 What type of submission is this?

 The investigator must determine which review pathway they believe their research should follow.
-Human subjects research can be either Exempt from the requirements of 45 CFR 46, it can be eligible for review using Expedited procedures or it can require review by the full board.
+Human subjects research can either meet the criteria for Exemption, it can be eligible for review using Expedited procedures, or it can require review by the full board.

 Determination of Exemption

 Investigators are not permitted to make this determination themselves.
-The categories are enumerated in 45 CFR 46.101(2)(b)(1 - 6).
-For more information go to the page titled Exempt Research.
+The categories are enumerated in 45 CFR 46.104(d)(1-8).
+For more information go to Exempt Research.
 Like all submissions, requests for a determination of exemption must be submitted using the eIRB system.

 Expedited Review Procedures

-Submission qualifying for review using expedited procedures are reviewed on a rolling basis in the order of their arrival in the IRB Office.
-Approximately 90% of the submissions to the CHOP IRB including new protocols, amendments, continuing reviews and other reports are reviewed using expedited procedures.
-The categories of research eligible for expedited review are detailed on the webpage Expedited Review and are also listed in on OHRP's website Expedited Review Categories and on.
+Submissions qualifying for review using expedited procedures are reviewed in the order of their arrival in the IRB Office.
+The majority of submissions to the CHOP IRB including new protocols, amendments, continuing reviews and other reports are reviewed using expedited procedures.
+The categories of research eligible for expedited review are detailed on the webpage Expedited Review and are also listed in on OHRP's website Expedited Review Categories and on Expedited Review.

 Full Board Review

-Each of the IRB Committees is constituted as a general biomedical committee capable of reviewing any protocol.
+The IRB Committees are constituted as general biomedical committees capable of reviewing any protocol.

 IRB Committee Meeting Dates: